 Our Staff Make the Difference

 We have much higher standards for our staff.
 First, most of our summer camp jobs require a minimum age of 19.
 However, the average age of our staff is actually closer to 26.
 We make sure all staff align with our core values, will act as role models for campers of all ages, are passionate about their jobs and have specific certifications like CPR and First Aid.
 We also award more pay to staff with additional designations like having Wilderness First Aid, Wilderness First Responder, AMGA Single Pitch Instructor, teaching certifications and more.
 As a result, we attract the best staff we can possibly find that keep coming back year after year.
-In fact, 40% of our staff from 2018 returned in 2019.
+In fact, an average of 40% of our staff return each year.
 While the cost of our programs is sometimes more than the average summer camp, we consistently hear from parents how wonderful our staff is and what a difference they made in their child's experience.
 Our staff truly make the difference.

-So you can see what we mean, we'd like to introduce you to a few of our stellar staff from the 2019 season:
+So you can see what we mean, we'd like to introduce you to a few of our stellar staff:

 Roman Lipsitz - Instructor in Palo Alto